trek10inc/generative-ai-curriculum/SaaS/lab01-bedrock-introduction/README.md

 ## Credits and Acknowledgments

-This lab was heavily inspired by [AWS's Bedrock Workshop](https://github.com/aws-samples/amazon-bedrock-workshop).
+This lab was inspired by [AWS's Bedrock Workshop](https://github.com/aws-samples/amazon-bedrock-workshop).